perez89/HiLoGame/README.md

 	- when the user finds the number, the system returns a message saying that he got the right number and how many iterations were needed;

 C - the user can play another new game or exit from the console app;

+NOTE : The user cannot play the game without register and get a valid token from the server - Step A;

 ![Image alt text](Resources/hilo-flow.png?raw=true "HiLo game flow")